iOS-updates-2018/Labs/Lab 2/README.md

   ![](http://67442.cmuis.net/screenshots/67442/lab4/lab4-3.png)

 1. In the view controller, create some outlets that can be used for views to hook into.
 As we've seen before, outlets that are labels are of type `UILabel!`, but `inputTemperature` outlet in this case is of type `UITextField!`, not label.
 Once you have these outlets, wire them up to the storyboard.
+If you are stuck on how to create new outlets, check out the `ViewController.swift` file in the slider game code on the lectures portion of the course site.

 1. In the view controller, create an instance of the TempConverter model that the controller can work with.
 In the function `viewDidLoad()` be sure to set the initial tempLabel to "--".
 In the view controller you might also want to create a method called `updateLabels()` and another called `updateDisplay()` that other methods might call later, similar to what we did with the demo app in class.